skilesare/immortality/achieving_supersociety/the-company.md

 Who: Companies are legal entities that are organized to pursue a business objective.
 Companies can pursue any form of business, but generally have a board elected by shareholders that selects executive officers that are responsible for producing profits and returning those profits to share holders.
-They typically employee labor to produce a form of capital or consumable goods that can be purchased by clients.
+They typically employ labor to produce a form of capital or consumable goods that can be purchased by clients.